shsagir/play-area-sync/docs/https.md

 This will make your browser remember to always use the secured version of your App.
 It makes use of the "[HTTP Strict Transport Security](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security)" policy and improves security by eliminating the risks of man-in-the-middle TLS-protocol-downgrade attacks.
 Be careful: setting this header will tell the browser never (or that is: until max-age) to use `http://` again.
 So if you later on decide to serve (parts of) your site using no encryption, all those clients (browsers) which saw the header will not comply and keep using `https://`.

-### Secure your domain with a CAA
+### Secure your domain with a CAA record

 A Certification Authority Authorization (CAA) is a DNS record to specify which certificate authorities (CAs) are allowed to issue certificates for a domain.
 It's an extra security layer, so that now one else can intercept any certificates by wrong authorities.
 There is no integration here on fortrabbit needed.
-See if your DNS / domain provider support CAA entries, set the according identifying domain name.
+See if your DNS / domain provider supports CAA entries, set the according identifying domain name.
 When you are using our free Let's Encrypt certs, see [this article](https://letsencrypt.org/docs/caa/) on how to set it up.
+Mind that already existing CAA entries can also become a problem when trying to issue new certificates.

 ## Troubleshooting TLS